-From the proud Civil Rights legacy of Medgar Evers, to the intricate cultural tapestry that is the Farish Street Historical District, Jackson is alive with African-American heritage.
+From the proud Civil Rights legacy of Medgar Evers to the powerful present-day Mississippi Civil Rights Museum, Jackson is alive with African-American heritage.
 Spend a day, or a week, with us and we guarantee you'll leave feeling uplifted and enriched by the experience.

-Explore the Farish Street Historical District, a 125-acre late nineteenth century grid-patterned neighborhood, listed on the National Register of Historic Places.
+Explore the Farish Street Historic District, a 125-acre late-nineteenth-century grid-patterned neighborhood, listed on the National Register of Historic Places.
 This is where you'll find over 100 years of rich African-American heritage.
-Visit the newly renovated Alamo Theater and then stop in at Johnny T’s (formerly known as The Crystal Palace Night Club) where the likes of Duke Ellington, Lionel Hampton, and Louis Armstrong once performed.
+Visit the newly renovated Alamo Theater then stop in at Johnny T’s (formerly known as The Crystal Palace Night Club) where the likes of Duke Ellington, Lionel Hampton and Louis Armstrong once performed.

-Follow the historic route of our Civil Rights Driving Tour which feature sites such as: Freedom Corner, the former home of slain NAACP Field Secretary Medgar Evers, the Medgar Evers Library/Statue, Jackson State University, Margaret Walker Alexander National African-American Research Center, and, the new home of the Mississippi Civil Rights Museum.
+Follow the historic route of our Civil Rights Driving Tour which feature sites such as Freedom Corner, the former home of slain NAACP Field Secretary Medgar Evers, the Medgar Evers Library/Statue, Jackson State University, Margaret Walker Alexander National African-American Research Center and the Mississippi Civil Rights Museum.
 Or utilize the newly-curated Civil Rights Google Map that includes Jackson Freedom Trail sites and other Civil Rights places of interest.

-Other sites along the Driving Tour will have you singing along at one of our historic churches: Christ Temple Church of Christ Holiness, U.S.A.
+Other sites will have you singing along at one of our historic churches: Christ Temple Church of Christ Holiness, U.S.A.
 Old Mt.
-Helm Baptist Church, Central United Methodist Church, Farish Street Baptist Church, or Woodworth Chapel at Tougaloo College.
+Helm Baptist Church, Central United Methodist Church, Farish Street Baptist Church or Woodworth Chapel at Tougaloo College.

 We've only begun to share the story…there's so much more.